 With content created by Dr. Daniel Duffy and offered through Quant Network, the C++ certificate is specifically tailored, through financial applications and assignments, to provide the necessary C++ background for graduate education in financial engineering; see the student reviews here.

-The Baruch MFE Program won second place in the 2012 IAFE Academic Case Competition; 31 teams representing 17 financial engineering programs from US and Canada participated at the competition.
+The Baruch MFE Program won the 2015 IAQF Academic Case Competition; 25 teams representing 17 financial engineering programs from US and Canada participated at the competition.

 Fall 2016 Admission Information: There will be four rounds of admissions for the Fall 2016 semester, as follows:

 Round 2: January 15, 2016

 Round 3: February 15, 2016

 Further information on the admission process can be found here.